Ireland to clarify abortion rules within weeks

-DUBLIN Ireland will clarify its abortion laws within weeks, the government said on Tuesday, as it strives to answer criticism over the death of Indian woman Savita Halappanavar who was refused an abortion of her dying foetus.
+DUBLIN Nov 27 Ireland will clarify its abortion laws within weeks, the government said on Tuesday, as it strives to answer criticism over the death of a woman who was refused an abortion of her dying foetus.

 Abortions were banned in all circumstances in overwhelmingly Catholic Ireland by a 1983 constitutional amendment.
 But when the ban was challenged in 1992 by a 14-year-old rape victim, the Supreme Court ruled a termination was permitted when a woman's life was at risk.